ubiubi18/IdenaArc-p2p/README.md

 P2P-pipeline for decentralised ARC-AGI AI training.

 The idea: short human-play sessions generate reproducible traces from salted procedural ARC-style games.
+To be build on top of https://github.com/ubiubi18/ARCEngine
 These traces can help train open-source adapters for ARC-style interactive reasoning agents.

 ```text
 Forking the Idena identity / session layer